Skip to content

 1. Valore Books: Buy or rent textbooks and have free return shipping

-2. Campus Books: Buy, rent, or sell your textbooks
+2. Campus Books: Buy, rent, or sell your textbooks with a handy comparison tool

 3. BookFinder: Compare book prices and shipping costs across multiple sites

-When Searching for Textbooks, Search by ISBN Number
+Search by ISBN

 Ensure you buy the correct textbook edition by searching the International Standard Book Number (ISBN), which can be found on the ECC Bookstore website, on the back cover of the book, or the course syllabus.